jesseryoung/jesseryoung.github.io/_posts/2018-08-20-Conways-Law.md

 I've typically seen agile development as a way to organize a team and structure it's interactions.
 When you take into account Conway's law, what agile development is really about is how you design your software.

 # Wrap-Up
 I feel like an important distinction to make here is that Conway's law isn't really about how team's should be structured.
-It's more about the sociology behind why teams function they do.
+It's more about the sociology behind why teams function the way they do.

 Sometimes we look inside a large organization at a dis-functional team, or a failed project and ask _"How on earth did it get this bad?"_ Thinking about Conway's law really helps us find where things broke down.